caro46/Tetraploid_project/correction_pacbio.md

 ```
 /home/cauretc/project/cauretc/programs/LoRDEC-0.5.3-Source/build/tools/lordec-build-SR-graph -T 3 -2 /home/cauretc/scratch/lordec_analysis/input_metalist_small_med_lib.txt -k 19 -s 5 -a 100000 -g /home/cauretc/scratch/lordec_analysis/small_med_lib/input_metalist_small_med_lib_SRgraph &> /home/cauretc/scratch/lordec_analysis/small_med_lib/lordecgraph.log
 ```
 8/02/18: the run to produce the graph seems to be going well.
 No error message.
 Seems to again have issue with the scheduler - cannot submit or check on jobs.
 Hopefully nothing else is wrong but if again we can't use our `.h5` file, we should 1st rerun the command in case it is because of an error of the server that somehow corrupted the file.
+Job finished in ~3h. - lauched another run of correction using this file.

 # HALC